 How much of a problem is alcohol addiction?
+Has it always been a problem?
 The effects of alcohol on society are far-reaching, and cause problems on many levels.
 First, there’s the social level where people become addicted to alcohol and can slip into a state of constant drunkenness.
 While affected by alcohol, all manner of terrible things can occur, including physical abuse, poor decision-making, driving under the influence, and social embarrassment.
-Health concerns come next.
-Anemia, cancer, cardiovascular diseases, cirrhosis, and many more terrible conditions are attributed to alcohol consumption.
-The history of alcoholism shows that the medical costs, legal fees, and federally-funded treatment programs cost the US $223 billion in 2006.
-And that was almost 10 years ago!

-Evidence of beer jugs and pictographs of alcoholic beverage consumption exist from as far back as around 10,000 B.C.
+Evidence of beer jugs and pictographs of alcoholic beverage consumption exist from more than 12,000 years ago.
 So alcohol and alcoholism are nothing new to humans.
 Some of the first cultures to oppose, limit, or restrict alcohol consumption due to its abuse were early Christian groups in the 2nd century.
-And most recently, in the 1920s, the United States instituted the infamous Prohibition.
-Since then, alcohol continues as a highly valued past-time and a dangerous substance that has ruined thousands of lives.

 Ending Alcohol Dependence with Detox